 Use Royal Mail (standard) at + £15 delivery:

 Use Royal Mail (Recorded Delivery) at + £20 delivery:

-In this two-disk program, we take an in-depth look at how we can employ Kettlebells for cross-training our Combative attributes.
-Anyone familiar with the Strength & Conditioning aspect of UC via Com-Fit will know that any piece of KIT is merely a means to an end.
+In this manual, we take an in-depth look at how we can employ Kettlebells for cross-training our Combative attributes.
+Anyone familiar with the Strength & Conditioning aspect of UC via the Com-Fit program will know that any piece of KIT is merely a means to an end.
 It is concepts and principles that drive any good objective - the KIT we employ is secondary to that all day long.

 With that said, the humble Kettlebell has come back into vogue over the last decade and is employed by nearly every Combat Athlete that has ever entered the cage or laid his back to the mat, and for good reason - they work!
 Their history is long and interesting - from its early ancestor the Stone Padlock, which was employed by martial artists for centuries throughout China, Okinawa and Asia, to the early block weights and kettlebells of the Vaudeville strong men of the early 1900's.
 And, not forgetting of course, their association with the Russian Military as the training tool of choice.